dfkaye/dfkaye-blog/content/posts/object-vs-object-create.md

 date: 2020-08-20T12:18:43-07:00
 description: "Some differences between JavaScript's Object() and Object.create() functions."
 tags:
 - "JavaScript"
 - "Object"
-draft: false
+- "Prototype"

 ---

 ## About this post